praetorian-inc/mitm-vm/README.md

 ### Host Setup
 This is dependent on the use case.
-The following two use-cases should cover most situations.
+The following use-cases should cover most situations.
 #### Use Case 1: The device you want to man-in-the-middle connects to the Internet over Wi-Fi.
 0. Update the INTERNET_ROUTER_IP environment variable in bootstrap.sh to match the IP address of your host gateway.